 Finally there is a

-main function which must be present and
+main function which must be present and performs the work.

 def main(tree): # macro functionality here